 An honors program is available for students in their senior year who have maintained an outstanding undergraduate record through their junior year.
 Upon successful completion of an honors project, they will graduate with honors in communication sciences and disorders.
-Also see Honors and Prizes in the Undergraduate Education section of this catalog.
+Also see Honors and Prizes on page 29 in the Undergraduate Education chapter of this catalog.